lino-framework/book/docs/dev/devblog.rst

 also with future contributors who might want to explore why you have been doing things the way you did them.

-Before publishing your blig, make sure that you understand the usual
+Before publishing your blog, make sure that you understand the usual rules:
-rules:

 - Don't disclose any passwords or private data.
 - Respect other people's privacy.
 - Reference your sources of information.
 - Don't quote other author's words without naming them.

-A public developer blog can be the easiest way to ask for help in complex cases which need screenshots, links, sections etc.
+A public developer blog can be the easiest way to ask for help in complex cases that need screenshots, links, sections etc.

 Luc's blogging system